ksukhorukov/Atlant/README.md

 HAProxy binds port 5555 to host and at this stage it should be available for connections.

+## Helpers

+Generator is a simple Ruby script that creates CSV files with random content for testing purposes.

+``./generator/generator.rb``

 ## Usage

 ``$./server/server --help``